-The Company has various expense sharing arrangements with the Parent, Securities Holdings and other subsidiaries of the Parent.
-These expense sharing agreements outline the types of expenses that will be passed through to the Company, including but not limited to compensation expense, use of Parent assets, and administrative services performed by the Parent or subsidiaries of the Parent.
-On the statement of financial condition, the total receivable includes \$4,475 from First Southwest Holdings LLC and its subsidiaries, \$2,812 from the Bank and \$355 from Hilltop Securities Insurance Agency.
-The total payable includes \$9,810 to First Southwest Holdings LLC and its subsidiaries, \$6,608 to Securities Holdings, \$5,274 to MIN, which is reported in payable to brokers, dealers and clearing organizations on the statement of financial condition, \$2,418 to the Parent, \$2 to PrimeLending, a subsidiary of the Bank and a \$300 clearing deposit to MIN, which is reported in payable to clients on the statement of financial condition.
+On the statement of financial condition, the total receivable includes \$4,415 from First Southwest Holdings LLC and FSC Asset Administrator, LLC, a subsidiary of First Southwest Holdings LLC, \$2,628 from Hilltop Securities Insurance Agency, \$1,639 from the Bank and \$4 from PrimeLending, a subsidiary of the Parent.
+The total payable includes \$14,117 to HSAM and \$456 to First Southwest Leasing company, subsidiaries of First Southwest Holdings LLC, \$10,308 to Securities Holdings, \$2,461 to the Parent, \$1,116 to MIN, which is reported in payable to brokers, dealers and clearing organizations on the statement of financial condition, and a \$300 clearing deposit to MIN and a \$103 clearing deposit to the Bank, which are reported in payable to clients on the statement of financial condition.